We give students hands-on experiences for a rewarding future in the agricultural industry.

 A growing world population and decreased arable land make it extremely important to explore new ways to grow more crops on less land.

-Learn About Crops, Animals and Everything in Between
+Learn About Crops, Animals, and Everything in Between

 Jobs in this area include:

-Machinery and Equipment Sales
+- Machinery and Equipment Sales

-Agricultural Chemical Distribution
+- Agricultural Chemical Distribution

 With the current projections of the world population to exceed 9 billion by 2050, it is critical to prepare students to meet the expected increases in demand for affordable protein.
-The Livestock and Poultry Management (LPM) Associates of Applied Science (AAS) degree is designed for students with an interest in working with various livestock (dairy, beef, and swine) and poultry (broiler, turkey, and commercial egg) species after graduation.
+The Associate of Applied Science (AAS) degree in Livestock and Poultry Management is designed for students with an interest in working with various livestock (dairy, beef, and swine) and poultry (broiler, turkey, and commercial egg) species after graduation.

 Career possibilities include:

-Feed and Equipment Sales
+- Feed and Equipment Sales

 Horticultural Science Management